Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-We first prove a rigidity result in the categorical set-up.
-We refer the reader to Section \ref{sec:drinfeldsquestions} for relevant definitions and a proof (Corollary \ref{cor:rigidity of graded categories}). \begin{theorem} Let $\Gamma$ be a finite group and $\mathcal{C}=\oplus_{\gamma \in \Gamma}\Ccal_{\gamma}$ be a $\Gamma$-graded weakly fusion category such that the identity component of $\mathcal{C}_1$ is rigid.
+{\it Rigidity of $\Gamma$-graded categories.} We first prove a rigidity result in the categorical set-up of weakly rigid categories.
+Weakly rigid categories are sometimes also referred to as Grothendieck-Verdier categories or $\ast$-autonomous categories (see also \cite{BoDr:13}).
+We refer the reader to Section \ref{sec:drinfeldsquestions} for relevant definitions and a proof (Corollary \ref{cor:rigidity of graded categories}) of the following: \begin{theorem} Let $\Gamma$ be a finite group and $\mathcal{C}=\oplus_{\gamma \in \Gamma}\Ccal_{\gamma}$ be a $\Gamma$-graded weakly fusion category such that the identity component of $\mathcal{C}_1$ is rigid.
 Then $\mathcal{C}$ is rigid. \end{theorem}